 The irony of the present day is unfortunate and painful.
 What happened to the site of the Seventh Ecumenical Council, Hagia Sophia in Nicea (modern Iznik,) and the 12th century Hagia Sophia, a masterpiece of Byzantine architecture in Trebizond (modern Trapzoun), has happened to both Hagia Sophia hand the Monastery of Chora as well.

 Add to this the contrast the stance of the Greek Orthodox Archdiocese toward the so-called "Mosque at Ground Zero" the Park 51 Islamic Center and Mosque just two blocks away from Ground Zero.
 During the controversy about whether the mosque had the legal right to be so close to the World Trade Center site, the Archdiocese affirmed the constitutional right of the mosque to be in this location, even when some government authorities were attempting to derail the rebuilding of Saint Nicholas at Ground Zero!
 While we questioned the wisdom and the appropriateness of the decision of the mosque to locate so close to the open wound of 9/11, we nevertheless affirmed our values of freedom of religion and mutual respect.

 The Church stood on principle then.
 And it stands on principle now.
 For the Church is built on the Rock, and that Rock is Christ.

-Let Saint Nicholas Church at Ground Zero be a beacon of religious tolerance and interfaith dialogue, open to all who come in peace and respect.
-Let the rebuilding of this Greek Orthodox Church, destroyed by religious hatred, be an act of redemption, and act creation, and ultimately an act of love for all the peoples of the world.
-Thus would our tale of three Churches finally come to a happy conclusion.
+Even as religious chauvinism prevails in the world today, Saint Nicholas at Ground Zero will be a beacon of religious tolerance and interfaith dialogue, open to all who come in peace and respect.
+The rebuilding of this Greek Orthodox Church, destroyed by religious hatred, is an act of redemption, and act creation, and ultimately an act of love for all the peoples of the world.